Churches

 We present a small selection of churches here.

 Church services are offered in Tutzing itself, as well as in the various parts of the town.
-Information on this can be found on the respective homepages of the Catholic Parish of St. Joseph and the Protestant Church Parish.
+Information on this can be found on the respective websites of the Catholic parish of St. Joseph and the Protestant parish.

 St. Joseph